OpenSolutionsFinland/BusinessID/README.md

-ProductQuality
+BusinessID
 ==============

-Adds quality check reminder text field to product model and UI.
+Adds Business id to Partner view and model, also adds this to invoices